-As part of this project, long-time captain of the Australian Women’s Ice Hockey Team, Shona Powell has been invited to upskill at a Para-ice hockey Development Camp in Chuncheon, South Korea on October 12-14.
+As part of this project, long-time captain of the Australian women’s ice hockey team, Shona Powell, has been invited to upskill at a Para-ice hockey development camp in Chuncheon, South Korea, on 12-14 October.

-Powell is a coach at O’Brien Group Arena in Melbourne, among the venues to benefit from the Equipment Grant Program.
+Powell is a coach at O’Brien Group Arena in Melbourne, VIC, one of the venues to benefit from the Equipment Program.

 By Lauren Robertson, APC Media